SOlaCoder005/coca-women-wellness/README.md

 ### 2.2 Website value (Scope)

 The [‘scope plane’]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.) in the 5PUXD Model suggests that designers should consider the core features and functions that are needed in the intended site.

-Such considerations encourage the designer(s) to assess.
+Such considerations encourage the designer(s) to assess:

--  The value (e.g. products and services) the commissioned site would add to the customers’ experience.
+- The value (e.g. products and services) the commissioned site would add to the users’ experience(s).
 - How this value differs from competing counterparts.

 #### **2.2.1 Valuableness of the website**